 Oracle Licensing is Complex – Fact!

 Historically Oracle licensing has been a complex thing to understand.
 Taking into account the NUP or CPU metric, what is the core factor, is it soft or hard partitioned (Oracle’s terminology for virtualisation), all things to be understood when qualifying the license requirements for an on-premise Oracle Database deployment – amongst many others!
 Many customers have fallen foul of the Oracle licensing policies over the years, and you may have your experiences of an Oracle audit or heard the stories.
 Nobody has the time, inclination or often budget to get involved in a protracted and often expensive Oracle audit.
 Therefore staying on top of your Oracle licensing position has always been critical.
+If this is something you need help with, take a look at our Oracle licensing services.

 This was very much the case in the on-premise world, but equally, as more clients are already deployed or are looking at moving Oracle database workloads to the cloud it pays to ensure you know the rules and policies for deploying in Azure, AWS and Oracle’s own cloud – Oracle Cloud Infrastructure.
 For note Oracle does not currently have any licensing model for deploying on the Google Cloud Platform (GCP) – and whether this changes in the future we have no current guidance.